Pediatric Billing Services in Ohio

 Frequently Asked Questions

-All major OH payers: Medical Mutual of Ohio / Anthem, UHC, Aetna, Cigna, Humana, Ohio Medicaid (including CareSource, Buckeye Health Plan, Molina), and Medicare through CGS Administrators.
+All major OH payers: Medical Mutual of Ohio (statewide) and Anthem BCBS, UHC, Aetna, Cigna, Humana, SummaCare, Paramount Health Care, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) (including CareSource, Buckeye Health Plan, Molina Healthcare of Ohio), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts pediatric patients in Ohio, we submit and follow-up on claims with them.

 The most frequent pediatric denials we see from OH payers include when a well-child visit includes a significant separate problem, both the preventive code and a problem-oriented e/m code can be billed with modifier 25 — but documentation must support both, vaccines for children provides free vaccines for medicaid-eligible children, but practices can only bill the administration fee, not the vaccine cost, code selection depends on patient age (90460 for under 18, 90471 for 18+), first vs additional vaccine, and number of antigen components per vaccine.
 Our team catches these before submission by applying both pediatric coding expertise and OH payer-specific rules to every claim.

-Ohio Medicaid routes pediatric patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, AmeriHealth Caritas, Anthem, UHC.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes pediatric patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, AmeriHealth Caritas Ohio, Anthem Blue Cross Blue Shield, UnitedHealthcare Community Plan, Humana Healthy Horizons in Ohio.
 Each MCO has its own pediatric authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your pediatric practice gets paid correctly.

 Most OH pediatric practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your pediatric workflows, and start submitting claims to Medical Mutual of Ohio / Anthem, Ohio Medicaid, Medicare, and all your OH payers with no downtime.
+We connect to your EHR, learn your pediatric workflows, and start submitting claims to Medical Mutual of Ohio (statewide) and Anthem BCBS, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles), Medicare, and all your OH payers with no downtime.

 Fix Your Ohio Pediatric Billing